lichendust/meander/readme.md

 	$ meander

 If there's only one Fountain file in the working directory, Meander will just choose that one.
-Otherwise, it will give priority to files named `main` or `manifest` or `root` — a monolithic file where you might use [include](#includes) to combine individual scene files into a full screenplay.

-If your screenplay *isn't* named `main`, which it likely isn't, you can specify the target file with an argument —
+If you're dealing with multiple files, you can specify the target file with an argument —

 	$ meander myfilm.fountain

-This will create a file `myfilm.pdf` alongside the original file, regardless of the current working directory.
+This will create a file `myfilm.pdf` *alongside the original file*.

 You can then get *really* adventurous by naming the PDF file yourself —

 	$ meander myfilm.fountain "My Magnum Opus.pdf"

-— though you'll need to be explicit about the full path of the output, otherwise it will put it wherever you happen to be.
+— though now you'll have to be explicit about where you want that PDF to go.

 ## Basic Commands